ssebs/ssebs-www/content/blog/mmpguieditor.md

 With this, I was able to make a basic grid of buttons, and run macros with them.

+<div style="clear: both;"></div>

 ## Running Macros when you press a button
-I could bore you with the implementation details of how I set up a couple goroutines and some channels to send buttonID's between them, and how that number is used to actually run the Macros, but I'll leave that up for [you to explore](https://github.com/ssebs/go-mmp) `:)`.
+I could bore you with the implementation details of how I set up a couple goroutines, some channels to send buttonID's between them, and how that number is used to actually run the Macros, but instead I'll leave that up for [you to explore](https://github.com/ssebs/go-mmp).

 The tl;dr is this:
 - The Config file is loaded